rcsb/rcsb-saguaro/README.md

 # rcsb-saguaro

 RCSB Saguaro 1D Feature Viewer is an open-source TypeScript library used to display protein and genomic sequence annotations over the web.
-The project is developed and maintained at <a href="https://rcsb.org">RCSB PDB</a> and it is currently used to display protein features on its web site.
+The project is developed and maintained at [RCSB PDB](https://rcsb.org) and it is currently used to display protein features on its web site.
 The package offers multiple types of data displays and a rich set of options to customize feature visualization.

 <!---